seqyuan/trackc/docs/index.rst

 ===================================================================

 **trackc** is a Python Package to Flexible Visualization of 3D Genome and Multiomics.
-It builds on top of `matplotlib`, from which it allows for flexible adjustments.
+It is built based on `matplotlib`, from which it allows for flexible adjustments.

 TrackC's key applications
 --------------------------